 Removable braces are an appealing option for many adults and teens who want straighter teeth but would prefer to avoid traditional fixed braces.
-There are several good brands to choose from, including Invisalign who have been doing this for the longest.
+There are several good brands to choose from, but the Invisalign system has the strongest history of successful cases.

 More recently, it has become possible to undergo orthodontic treatment with removable braces from home.
 Patients receive their aligners in the post and check in with their dentist or orthodontist remotely by sending pictures or videos of their teeth.

 Aligner treatment can be very effective for most patients.
-Hopefully this article has helped you understand the different options so you can decide on the right treatment for you.
-If you'd like to know more about what it's like wearing removable braces, check out these Invisalign reviews.
+Hopefully, this article has helped you understand the different options so you can decide on the right treatment for you.
+If you'd like to know more about what it's like wearing removable braces for teeth straightening, check out these Invisalign reviews.

 What's the best brand of removable brace in the UK?

 The Invisalign system is the most established and is considered the best brand by a significant number of dentists.
 It's also backed up by a lot of research.
 However, other brands are worth considering.